grafana/create-plugin/docusaurus/docs/get-started/best-practices.md

 # Best practices for plugin development

-We have compiled a list of practices for building and publishing high-quality plugins for Grafana that we have found beneficial.
+We've compiled a list of practices for building and publishing high-quality plugins for Grafana that we have found beneficial.
 Refer to them when building your own plugin for best results.

 Is something missing from this list?
 [Let us know](https://github.com/grafana/plugin-tools/issues/new).